Charles City, Iowa

 Charles City is a city in and the county seat of Floyd County, Iowa, United States.
-Charles City is a significant commercial and transportation center for the area.
-U.S. Routes 18 and 218, Iowa Highway 14, and the Canadian National and Canadian Pacific railroads serve the city.
-The population was 7,396 at the time of the 2020 census, a decrease of 5.3%, from 7,812 in 2000.
+The population was 7,396 at the 2020 census.
+Charles City is a significant commercial, industrial, and transportation center for the area.
+U.S. Routes 18, 218 (the Avenue of the Saints), and Iowa Highway 14 converge in the city.
+The nearest population centers are Mason City (35 miles to the west), Waterloo-Cedar Falls (45 miles to the southeast), and the state capital of Des Moines is located 150 miles to the southwest.

+Charles City is known for its history in agricultural manufacturing, and is where the term "tractor" was first conied by the former Hart-Parr Gasoline Engine Company.
+Other sites of interest include the Alvin Miller House, a Usonian home designed by Frank Lloyd Wright, the Art Deco Charles Theatre, and the Floyd County Museum.
+The Cedar River divides the town flowing to the southeast, and located downtown is the first whitewater park developed in Iowa.

 History

 The Ho-Chunk people, also known as Winnebago, had long occupied this area and had a village along the Cedar River.

 In 1851 Joseph Kelly, the first-known European-American settler in the area, came here after the Ho-Chunk had been pushed out.
 He believed that the site was ideal for a town, as it had water from the Cedar River and adjacent timberland to supply building needs.
 The settlement was first called "Charlestown" after his son.
 By 1852, twenty-five other settler families had joined Kelly.
 The town name was changed, first to "St. Charles" and then to "Charles City," to avoid duplication of other Iowa town names.

 Charles City became the county seat after Floyd County was established in 1851 and officially organized in 1854.
 Floyd County was named for Sergeant Charles Floyd, a member of the 1804 Lewis and Clark Expedition.